markblundeberg/bitcoincash.org/spec/2019-11-15-schnorrmultisig.md

         Loop while the signature and key cursors are not depleted:
             If the least significant bit of checkbits is 1, then:
                 If the current pubkey is not correctly encoded, fail script.
+                If the signature is not encoded correctly, fail script (Schnorr signature must be 64 bytes, and the hashtype byte needs to be checked).
                 Validate the current signature against the current public key; if invalid, fail script.
                 Move the signature cursor back one position.
             Shift checkbits right by one bit. (checkbits := checkbits >> 1)